 Through Elijah’s life, we see that we serve the God who provides AND the God who strengthens.
 As we look at what happened after Elijah faced off with the prophets of Baal at Mount Carmel, when God provided the fire and when God provided the rain, we see that Elijah is once again in need of God’s providence and strength.

 Ahab’s wife Jezebel was very unhappy when she heard the prophets of Baal were dead and she vowed to kill Elijah.
 Elijah ran in fear from his enemy, becoming so discouraged he prayed that he might die.
 But God provided once more for Elijah – He provided sleep, food and water.
 Then He provided strength saying, “Get up and eat some more, for the journey ahead of you will be too much for you” (1 Kings 19:7b).

 “The journey ahead will be too much for you.”
-This journey would take 40 days and 40 nights.
+Take notice that GOD DID NOT SPARE ELIJAH THE JOURNEY BUT STRENGTHENED HIM FOR WHAT WAS AHEAD, a journey that would take 40 days and 40 nights.
 His destination: the mountain of God.
 God was about to provide one more thing for Elijah – His presence.

 When Elijah arrived, God asked him a very important question: “What are you doing here, Elijah?”
 Elijah was seeking God and God gave Elijah the opportunity to say exactly what he wanted God to do for him.
 Then God gave Elijah the most precious of gifts – time in His presence.